MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 - `$PSStyle.OutputRendering` is a
   `System.Management.Automation.OutputRendering` enum with the values:

-  - **ANSI**: ANSI is always passed through as-is
+  - **ANSI**: This is the default behavior.
+ANSI is always passed through as-is.

+    > [!IMPORTANT]
+    > You should use **ANSI** mode when redirecting output to a file or the
+    > pipeline that is intended to be executed downstream.
+This ensures that
+    > the output is not altered.
+Using any other mode alters the output by
+    > removing ANSI escape sequences, which may change the execution behavior.

-  - **PlainText**: ANSI escape sequences are always stripped so that it is only plain text
+  - **PlainText**: ANSI escape sequences are always stripped so that it is only plain text.
-  - **Host**: This is the default behavior.
-The ANSI escape sequences are removed in redirected or piped output.
+  - **Host**: The ANSI escape sequences are removed in redirected or piped output.

 - The `$PSStyle.Background` and `$PSStyle.Foreground` members are strings that
   contain the ANSI escape sequences for the 16 standard console colors.